Capital Allowances: Did your solicitor fail to advise you properly?

 What are capital allowances?

 The most common allowances relate to equipment, machinery and business vehicles.
-Allowances can include fixtures such as heating and air conditioning systems.
+Allowances can also include fixtures such as heating and air conditioning systems.

-Did you know about capital allowances?
+What should solicitors tell you about capital allowances?

 Do you have a claim against your solicitor?